WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

 - mitochondrion

   1. noun: an organelle found in large numbers in most cells, in which the biochemical processes of respiration and energy production occur.
 It has a double membrane, the inner part being folded inwards to form layers (cristae).

+- mobilize

+  1. verb: (of a country or its government) prepare and organize (troops) for active service. 动员

+     _"Russia is in no position to mobilize any time soon"_

+     - organize and encourage (people) to act in a concerted way in order to bring about a particular political objective.

+       _"he used the press to mobilize support for his party"_

+     - bring (resources) into use in order to achieve a particular goal.

+       _"at sea we will mobilize any amount of resources to undertake a rescue"_

+  2. verb: make (something) movable or capable of movement.

+     _"doing yoga stretches to mobilize compacted joints"_

+     - make (a substance) able to be transported by or as a liquid.

+       _"acid rain mobilizes the aluminum in forest soils"_

 - mock